 Big Eater: Clover is by far the most food-obsessed of the four main animals.

 The Big Race/You Go Girl: "Just One Of The Princes" features a race where first and second prizes were places at Royal Prep's derby Racing team.
 Sofia enters the race despite being told that sport is for Princes and not for Princesses.
-She obviously wins.
+She and her stepbrother James tie for first place and thus make it onto the team.

 Bilingual Backfire: Happens to Wormwood, as he was unaware Sofia had been granted the ability to understand animals.